Editable Templates editable-templates

 NOTE

 This document assumes that you are already familiar with creating and editing templates.
-See the authoring document Creating Page Templates, which details the capabilities of editable templates as exposed to the template author.
+See the authoring document Templates to Create Pages that are Editable with the Page Editor, which details the capabilities of editable templates as exposed to the template author.

 TIP

-The WKND tutorial goes into depth into how to use Page Templates by implementing an example and is quite useful for understanding how to set up a template in a new project
+The WKND tutorial goes into depth into how to use editable templates by implementing an example and is quite useful for understanding how to set up a template in a new project

-Creating Page Templates is primarily done with the template console and template editor by a template author.
+Creating editable templates is primarily done with the template console and template editor by a template author.
 This section gives an overview of this process and follows with a description of what occurs at a technical level.

 When creating an editable template you: